emnify/product-docs/docs/services/platform/data-streamer/integrations.md

 Amazon S3 is an object storage service that stores the raw event and usage data as it arrives from a data stream.
 Shortly after creating the stream, a CSV file containing your event or usage data records is uploaded to the S3 bucket.
-The CSV files can then be sent to other Amazon services (for example, Amazon QuickSight) or consumed by a third-party analytics or business intelligence tool for generating insights.
+The CSV files can then be sent to other Amazon services (for example, Amazon QuickSight) or used by a third-party analytics or business intelligence tool for generating insights.

 :::tip Step-by-step guide
 [emnify Data Streamer Integration into AWS S3](https://www.emnify.com/integration-guides/emnify-datastreamer-integration-into-aws-s3)